kng4411377/Crazy_trade/docs/UPDATING_CONFIG.md

 # Updating Your Config with New Features

-When you pull new code updates, the `config.yaml.example` template may have new features or fields.
-This guide shows you how to merge those updates into your existing `config.yaml` without losing your custom settings.
+When you pull new code updates, the `.example` templates may have new features or fields.
+This guide shows you how to merge those updates into your local config files without losing your custom settings.

+**Applies to:**
+- `config.yaml` (main bot configuration)
+- `momentum_config.yaml` (momentum intelligence layer)
+- Any future config files

 ## 🎯 Quick Answer